Goshikunuma

 Detailed Information

-Goshikinuma refers to a group of lakes located in the Urabandai area of northern Fukushima Prefecture, officially known as the "Goshikinuma Lake Group."
-In 1888, a steam explosion occurred in the area, including the small Bandai to the north of Mount Bandai, resulting in landslides that blocked rivers and formed approximately 300 lakes in the region.
+Goshikinuma is the collective name for a group of lakes and marshes scattered across the Urabandai area in northern Fukushima Prefecture; its official name is the “Goshikinuma Lake and Marsh Group.”
+In 1888 (Meiji 21), a steam explosion occurred in the area north of Mount Bandai’s summit, including the small volcanic cone of Kobandai.
+The resulting landslide from the mountain collapse blocked the river, creating about 300 lakes and marshes in this region.
 In 2016, it was awarded one star in the Michelin Green Guide and has since attracted attention from both domestic and international visitors.

-"Goshiki" does not mean five lakes; rather, it refers to the diverse colors found in each lake.
-The lake surfaces display a range of hues including emerald green, cobalt blue, turquoise blue, emerald blue, and pastel blue, which can change based on weather, seasons, time of day, viewing angles, the presence of volcanic materials and mineral particles in the water, acidity, and water depth.
-This variability is a major attraction, allowing visitors to experience different appearances on each visit.
+“Goshiki” does not mean five ponds; rather, it refers to the many different colors seen from pond to pond.
+The lake surfaces display a variety of hues such as emerald green, cobalt blue, turquoise blue, emerald blue, and pastel blue.
+Their colors are said to change depending on weather, season, time of day, viewing angle, and conditions such as volcanic substances and mineral particles in the water, acidity, and water depth.
+This ever-changing appearance is one of its greatest attractions.

 Main Lakes and Highlights

-Aonuma: Known for its vivid and clear blue color, it symbolizes the "mystical lake" experience.
+Aonuma: Known for its vivid, clear blue color, it symbolizes the “mysterious lakes and marshes.”

-Akanuma: This lake's unique scenery allows one to see the surrounding vegetation tinged red due to iron content in the water.
+Akanuma: A unique landscape where the surrounding plants and trees appear red due to iron in the water.

-Midoronuma: A distinctive lake said to appear in three colors depending on the angle of view and light conditions.
+Midoronuma: A distinctive marsh said to appear in three colors depending on the viewing angle and lighting.

 Goshikinuma Nature Trail

-The "Goshikinuma Nature Trail," connecting the lakes, is approximately 3.6 km long, with a walking time of about 1 hour and 30 minutes, suitable for beginners (some guides may indicate a one-way distance of about 4 km and a time of 1 hour and 20 minutes to 2 hours).
-There are entrances, parking areas, and bus stops on the east side (Goshikinuma Entrance/Bishamon-numa side) and west side (Urabandai Kogen Station/Yanagikuwa side), making it common and convenient to take a bus to the opposite side first and then walk one way.
-The trail is gentle but can be slippery after rain, so wearing non-slip trekking shoes is recommended.
-Along the way, there are viewing points where you can admire the colors of the lakes as well as the majestic sight of Mount Bandai, one of Japan’s 100 famous mountains.
+The “Goshikinuma Nature Trail,” which connects the lakes and marshes, is about 3.6 km long and takes roughly 1 hour and 30 minutes on foot, making it suitable for beginners.
+(Some guides list it as approximately 4 km one way, taking 1 hour 20 minutes to 2 hours.)
+The trail has entrances, parking areas, and bus stops on both the east side (Goshikinuma Entrance/Bishamonnuma side) and the west side (Urabandai Kogen Station/Yanaginuma side), and it is generally convenient to take a bus to the opposite side first and then walk one way back.
+The path is gentle, but it can be slippery after rain, so trekking shoes or other slip-resistant footwear are recommended.
+There are also scenic viewpoints along the way, offering magnificent views of Mount Bandai, one of Japan’s 100 Famous Mountains, alongside the colorful lakes and marshes.

-From spring to summer, the colors of the lake surfaces contrast beautifully with new and deep green foliage, while in autumn, the fall foliage typically reaches its peak from mid-October to early November.
-In winter, visitors can enjoy snowshoeing and the enchanting sight of the snow-covered lakes.
-During the snow season, the summer paths are hidden, so it is advisable to have a local guide for safety against getting lost or slipping.
+From spring to summer, the colors of the lake surfaces stand out beautifully against fresh and deep greenery.
+In autumn, the fall foliage is usually at its best from mid-October to early November.
+In winter, visitors can walk the trail wearing snowshoes and enjoy the magical lakes and marshes covered in snow.
+During the snowy season, the summer trail is hidden, so it is recommended to be accompanied by a local guide to avoid getting lost or slipping off the path.

 Pets and Safety Etiquette

-Pets are allowed on the nature trail, but they must be on a leash, and all waste must be taken home.
-Be cautious of wildlife such as bears and monkeys in the area.
-As this is a special protected area within a national park, please refrain from collecting plants, animals, or stones, and avoid going off the designated paths.
+Pets are allowed on the trail, but they must be kept on a leash at all times, and all waste must be taken home with you.
+Wild animals such as bears and monkeys also inhabit the area, so care must be taken not to provoke them.
+As this is a Special Protection Zone within a national park, please refrain from collecting plants, animals, or stones, and do not leave the designated trail.

 Access Tips